 We used GNU Prolog because its compilation passes are fairly simple and it is easy to materialize the WAM representation of Prolog programs.
-The following is a snippet of code which is the GNU Prolog WAM representation of the p/1 predicate from the earlier example.
+The following is a snippet of code which is the GNU Prolog WAM representation of a p(X):=q(X), r(X). predicate.